espressif/esp-at/docs/en/AT_Command_Set/index.rst

    * - ready
      - The ESP-AT firmware is ready
    * - busy p...
      - Busy processing.
-The system is in process of handling the previous command, CAN NOT accept the newly input
+The system is in process of handling the previous command, thus CANNOT accept the new input
    * - ERR CODE:``<0x%08x>``
      - Error code for different command
    * - Will force to restart!!!